vjousse/vim-for-humans-book/rst/en/text-manip.rst

 |tzero|    **to the start of the line**
 ========== =================================================

 This is the mininum to move your hands in normal mode.
 They are also commands allowing you to first move and then to enter the insert mode directly.
-They are very handy because the will allow you to save a few keystrokes.
+They are very handy because they will allow you to save a few keystrokes.
 Here are some that I often use:

 ======== ================================================================
 Key      Action